 Issue: Firefighters have a 9% higher risk of developing cancer and a 14% higher risk of dying from cancer compared to the general public.

-Greater investment in research will expand our understanding of the mechanisms between occupational exposures and cancer, why firefighters are at heightened risk for some cancers, and ensure we better understand the cancer risks of our understudied populations, including women and minorities.
+More investment in research is needed to expand our understanding of the mechanisms between occupational exposures and cancer, including why firefighters are at heightened risk from some cancers.
+Research is also needed to understand better the cancer risks of under-studied populations, including women and people of color.

 Access to cancer screenings

-Preventive screenings can identify cancer in its earliest stages when positive treatment outcomes are more likely.
-However, it remains difficult for individual firefighters to receive early screenings as current screening guidance does not account for their occupational exposures.
+Preventative screenings can identify cancer in its earliest stages when positive treatment outcomes are more likely.
+Nevertheless, it remains difficult for individual firefighters to receive early screenings as current screening guidance does not account for their occupational exposures.
 Revised screening guidance can help medical professionals and insurance companies understand the need to screen firefighters based on their higher cancer risk.

-PFAS are likely carcinogenic chemicals that degrade very slowly, earning the label “forever chemicals.”
-PFAS are found in firefighters' blood, their firehouses, some firefighting foams, and perhaps most concerning, bunker gear.
-These chemicals are intensifying exposures coming from the very gear meant to protect firefighters.
-Next-generation PPE can remove this risk.
+PFAS are carcinogenic chemicals that degrade very slowly, earning the label “forever chemicals.”
+PFAS are found in a firefighter’s blood, their firehouses, some firefighting foams, and perhaps most concerning, bunker gear3.
+Next-generation PFAS-free PPE, along with science and risk-based mitigation programs, can lessen these risks.